 - Target disease: Filarial diseases

-- Main partners (since project start): Celgene Global Health, USA; Museum of Natural History Paris (MNHM), France; Northwick Park Institute for Medical Research, UK; University Hospital of Bonn, Institute of Medical Microbiology, Immunology and Parasitology, Germany; University Hospitals of Geneva (HUG), Switzerland.
+- Main partners (since project start): Celgene Corporation, USA; Museum of Natural History Paris (MNHM), France; Northwick Park Institute for Medical Research, UK; University Hospital of Bonn, Institute of Medical Microbiology, Immunology and Parasitology, Germany; University Hospitals of Geneva (HUG), Switzerland.

 - Funding: Bill & Melinda Gates Foundation, USA; Médecins Sans Frontières/Doctors without Borders, Department for International Development (DFID), UK.